mtumilowicz/java-bean-validation2/README.md

 _Reference_: https://beanvalidation.org/2.0/spec/

-In this project we will cover only fields validation, note that JBV 2.0 is much more broader API, for example it supports constructor parameters validation or method's return type validation.
+In this project we will cover only fields validation, note that JBV 2.0 is much more broader API, for example it supports constructor's parameters validation or method's return type validation.

 # preface
 Useful, self-expressive annotations:
-* @Valid,
 * @Past,
 * @Future
 * @Email,